Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 This type of comparison results in targets that are never consistent.
 It could cause qualified resumes that should make it to a “maybe” or “yes” pile to be discarded due to the elevated skills and experience found in the previous resume.

 When you’re hiring for a position, it’s natural to want to compare the resumes of potential candidates.
-However, avoid doing this too much, as it can lead to making unfair comparisons and decisions.
-Each resume is unique and should be evaluated on its own merits.
+However, avoid doing this too much as it can lead to making unfair comparisons and decisions.
+Each resume is unique and should be evaluated on its own merits, using objective criteria to evaluate the qualifications and skills of each candidate.

 5. Conformity Bias

 This is a very common bias that is heavily influenced by group (or team) peer pressure.
-Managers are concerned about what others may think of their decision, and/or the reasons supporting the decision.
-Instead of risking team discontent, one conforms to what everyone else wants.
+Managers are concerned about what others may think of their decision or the reasons supporting the decision.
+Instead of risking team discontent, one conforms to what they think everyone else wants.

 In the hiring process, this can be one of the few drawbacks of having a team of interviewers.
 It is important to carefully qualify your own decision and then confidently share what you think and how you feel about a candidate being considered by the hiring team.
 Each team member should be in the practice of keeping personal notes from each interview to utilize during group discussions.
 This helps discourage “group thinking” or conformity bias within the hiring team.